oricis/notes/contents/laravel/laravel-run-from-repo.md

 *From: https://askubuntu.com/a/46371/1036442*

-> Add your user to the group www-data:
+> Add your user to the group www-data or your server's user:

     sudo gpasswd -a "$USER" www-data

-> Set the permissions to the group www-data:
+> Set the permissions to the group www-data or your server's user:

     sudo chown -R "$USER":www-data /var/www/html
     find /var/www/html -type f -exec chmod 0660 {} \;